ObjectModules/deploy/[Mapping]-Spreading.md

     </tr>
   </tbody>
 </table>

+You can see that this spreading has four (4) processes, just exactly like when we count the number of elements inside a routines.

+Until this point the diagram for _a spreading_ is completed.

 #What's Next
 From that point you may see that a basic diagram will turn its behavior and seeking a way to return to its routine by calling another mappings which is in our concept we call them as _Employment_ and _Merging_.